rkitover/vimpager/vimpager.md

     let vimpager_scrolloff = 5

+By default vimpager filters out ANSI escape codes before displaying contents.
+To keep these codes in the output, add the following into your .vimrc/vimpagerrc (default = 0, unless the ":AnsiEsc" command is available):

+    let vimpager_ansiesc = 1

 The process tree of vimpager is available in the "vimpager_ptree" variable, an example usage is as follows: